grpc/grpc-web/README.md

   - `Content-type: application/grpc-web+proto`
   - Payload are in the binary protobuf format.
-  - Only unary calls are supported for now.
+  - Only unary calls are supported.

 ## How It Works